Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 Note that last name.
 Source: There Is Actual Bone In Bone China

-That's the same Wedgwood family whose bone-based pottery wealth funded Darwin's claim that humans are the natural offspring of a mutated chimp.
-And augmenting the coincidence load, note the interests in weaponry, game management and eugenics also mentioned in that link.
+That's the same Wedgwood family whose bone-based pottery wealth funded Darwin's claim that humans are the natural offspring of mutant chimps.
+And - adding to the coincidence payload in that link - note the family interests in weaponry, game management and eugenics.

-Is there indirect evidence - especially extraordinary evidence - of human bone being worked east of Rockingham Forest?
+But is there any indirect evidence - especially extraordinary indirect evidence - of human bones being processed within and east of Rockingham Forest?

 From Lace maker's bobbins: